A-00768

 Plain Language

-Before deploying a high-risk AI decision system to make or substantially contribute to a consequential decision about a consumer, the deployer must provide the consumer with pre-decision notice including: (1) that AI is being used to make or contribute to the decision, (2) the system's purpose, (3) the nature of the consequential decision, (4) deployer contact information, (5) a plain-language description of the system, and (6) instructions for accessing the deployer's public statement under § 1552(6).
-The notice must be provided directly to the consumer, in plain language, in all languages the deployer ordinarily uses, and in a disability-accessible format (per § 1552(5)(c)).
+Before using a high-risk AI system to make or substantially factor into a consequential decision about a consumer, deployers must provide pre-decision notice including: notice that AI is being used, the system's purpose, the nature of the decision, deployer contact information, a plain-language system description, and instructions for accessing the deployer's public summary.
+If the decision is adverse, the deployer must additionally provide: the principal reasons for the decision (including how the AI contributed, what data types were used, and data sources), the opportunity to correct incorrect personal data, and an appeal process with human review where technically feasible — unless delay would endanger the consumer.
+All notices must be provided directly to the consumer, in plain language, in all languages the deployer uses in its business, and in formats accessible to consumers with disabilities.

 Statutory Text